We’re proud fans of the outdoors, here. It’s a good thing, then, that about 10% of the city’s land is devoted to Cincinnati Parks.

 Miami Whitewater Forest

 A hop, skip, and a jump from Cincinnati and one of the Great Parks of Hamilton County, Miami Whitewater Forest is huge.
 It includes a 7.8-mile trail for biking, rollerblading, running, and walking, and several smaller trails.
 Hikers will love the miles of serene, shady trails, and those looking for lake activities will find them: the park includes an 85-acre lake with fishing, boating, paddleboarding, and kayaking.
 Take your own picnic or stop at the park’s concession stand for ice cream and snacks.
 (30 minutes from downtown) Website

 Don’t Forget the Trails

 Cincinnati is home to more than parks including 5 rivers and thousands of trails.
 Did you know you can ride your bike from Cincinnati to Dayton?
 The two cities are connected to Columbus by the Little Miami Scenic Trail, accessible in Loveland, about 30 minutes from downtown Cincinnati.
 See the full 78-mile trail here or check out Tri-State Trails, an organization dedicated to growing Cincinnati’s connection to nearby cities in Ohio, Kentucky, and Indiana.
 You’ll find a number of Cincinnatians and visitors utilizing the trails for commuting or just long, leisurely, day bike rides.

-For more park tips, head over to http://cincinnatiusa.com/article/7-parks-explore.
+For more park tips, head over to the Visit Cincy site.
 Happy exploring!